 One of the best goal-setting books I’ve found is called The Healthy Habit Revolution by Derek Doepker (Amazon affiliate link).
 I used some, but not all, of his tips.
 But what I really like is breaking down goals into micro-tasks—something so easy that it’s practically impossible to not get it done.

 So for example, say you’re the person who wants to read more.
 Your micro-task is to read one page per day, or maybe for 30 seconds to 1 minute per day.
 Who doesn’t have 30 seconds?
 Will you accomplish what you want quickly?
 Unlikely.
-But you will achieve something, and if you ready for one minute per day, that’s over 6 hours of reading you’ve done that year.
-Which is more than reading a couple pages on January 1st and then quitting.
+But you will achieve something, and if you read for one minute per day, that’s over 6 hours of reading you’ve done that year.
+Which is way more than reading a couple pages on January 1st and then quitting.

 Derek’s book talks about how to ramp up from there, but to always fall back to your micro-task if it’s all you have time for.
 That way you keep your habit going every day.